Skip to main content

 Leisure Styles That Define the Market

-Relaxation remains the dominant travel style, chosen by 59% of Europeans.
+According to TGM Europe Travel Insights 2025, relaxation remains the dominant travel style, chosen by 59% of Europeans (N=5,000).
 Its popularity grows steadily with age, from 44% among 18–24-year-olds to 67% among travelers aged 55 and above.
 Cultural trips, cited by 13%, are more common among women (16%) and senior adults aged 55+.
 In contrast, adventure travel skews younger, with 15% of young travelers (18–24) citing them as their top style.

 Relaxation remains the dominant travel style, chosen by 59% of Europeans

 Traveler activities echo these trends.
-Beach and leisure activities are the most practiced overall at 63%, with consistent appeal across all age groups.
+Beach and leisure activities are the most practiced overall at 63%, with consistent appeal across all age groups (TGM Europe Travel Insights 2025, N=5,000).
 Cultural and gastronomic activities, preferred by 45%, are particularly strong among older travelers and slightly more popular with women.

 The diversity of leisure styles means successful destinations must align their experiences with traveler mindsets from rejuvenation and culture to movement and social exploration.

 A do-it-yourself mindset defines how most Europeans plan their trips.
-62% of respondents arrange trips by themselves, especially common among 18–34-year-olds, where the figure reaches 67%.
+The same TGM survey finds that 62% of respondents arrange trips by themselves, especially common among 18–34-year-olds, where the figure reaches 67%.
 Tour agencies and operators are more relevant for older travelers, with 22% of those aged 55 and over still relying on them.
 Additionally, 21% use a hybrid approach, arranging some elements themselves and others through service providers, indicating a need for flexible planning options.

 When it comes to transaction touchpoints, digital clearly dominates.
-A significant 78% book via internet or websites, with the highest adoption seen among 25–34-year-olds (85%).
+TGM data shows significant 78% book via internet or websites, with the highest adoption seen among 25–34-year-olds (85%).
 However, agency use climbs to 32% among 55+ travelers, reinforcing the value of human touch for older audiences.

 Winning With Segmentation: How to Serve Europe's Travelers